 On August 20, 1998, the Company announced a definitive agreement to acquire Discreet Logic Inc. ("Discreet"), a company that develops, assembles, markets and supports non-linear, digital systems and software for creating, editing and compositing imagery and special effects for film, video, and HDTV.
-On September 23, 1998, November 18, 1998, December 18, 1998, and January 18, 1999, respectively, Autodesk, Discreet, and certain affiliates of Autodesk amended the acquisition agreement.
-Under the terms of the amended agreement, the Company will exchange 0.33 shares of its common stock, or 0.33 exchangeable shares (which can be exchanged, at the holder's election, for one share of the Company's common stock), for each outstanding share of Discreet.
-Based on the number of Discreet Common Shares outstanding and the number of Discreet Common Shares issuable upon exercise of outstanding Discreet Share Options as of October 31, 1998, the transaction is expected to result in the issuance of approximately 9.9 million shares of Autodesk common stock.
-The transaction, which will be accounted for using the pooling of interests method, is expected to be completed during the Company's first quarter of fiscal year 2000 subject to certain regulatory approvals and the approval of Discreet and Autodesk shareholders.
+Under the terms of the agreement, the Company will exchange 0.525 shares of its common stock for each outstanding share of Discreet.
+The transaction is expected to result in the issuance of between 15.8 million and 16.0 million shares of Autodesk common stock.
+The transaction, which will be accounted for using the pooling of interests method, is expected to be completed during the Company's fourth fiscal quarter, subject to certain regulatory approvals and the approval of Discreet and Autodesk shareholders.

-In September and October 1998, Discreet notified the Company that it and certain of its directors had been named as defendants in two purported class action lawsuits filed in California Superior Court for the County of Marin on behalf of owners of Discreet's common stock.
-The complaints allege that the defendants breached their fiduciary duties in connection with the previously announced acquisition transaction with the Company.
-Discreet believes the claims asserted in the complaints are without merit and intends to vigorously contest them.
-The Company does not expect the lawsuits to affect consummation of the transaction with Discreet.
+On September 14, 1998, Discreet notified the Company that it had been named as a defendant in a purported class action lawsuit filed in California Superior Court for the County of Marin on behalf of owners of Discreet's common stock.
+The complaint alleges that the defendants breached their fiduciary duties in connection with the previously announced acquisition transaction with the Company.
+Discreet believes the claims asserted in the complaint are without merit and intends to vigorously contest them.
+The Company does not expect the lawsuit to affect consummation of the transaction with Discreet.